 • Extra and alternative calibration files are available, e. g., on ESO site

-• Asteroid spectra are available in other EPN_TAP data services, e.g., M4ast.
+• Asteroid spectra are available in other EPN_TAP data services, e.g., spectro_asteroids or M4ast.

 The current data service may be improved by adding more published spectra – contact the helpdesk for comments: email@example.com

-This data service is provided in the framework of the VESPA activity in Europlanet 2020 by Paris Astronomical Data Center (PADC).
+This data service is provided in the framework of the VESPA activity in Europlanet 2020 by Paris Astronomical Data Centre (PADC).

 The Europlanet 2020 Research Infrastructure project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 654208.
 Additional funding was provided in France by the Action Spécifique Observatoire Virtuel and Programme National de Planétologie / INSU.